sbriggssjc/soccer-video/README.md

 Each command updates `out/report.md` with summary statistics so you always know how many windows, clips, and reel duration were produced.

+### Cheer-anchored Top-10

+When you have a CSV of cheer timestamps (see `09_detect_cheers.py`), run `08b_build_top10_cheers.py` to guarantee those big moments appear in the final Top-10 reel.
+The script keeps up to four well-spaced cheers, pads each window with additional context, fills remaining slots using the highest `action_score` clips from `out/highlights_filtered.csv`, then renders `out/top10.mp4` along with the individual clips and concat list.

 ## Examples & Tests

 `examples/generate_sample.py` creates a small synthetic match clip that drives a